crpalmer/pi-setup/README.txt

 ==== Static IP ====

-Change /etc/network/interfaces and update the wlan section to
+Change /etc/dhcpcd.conf and update the network device to make static like:

+interface eth0
+static ip_address=192.168.1.6
+static routers=192.168.1.1
-iface wlan0 inet static
+static domain_name_servers=192.168.1.1
-        wpa-ssid "palmer"
-        wpa-psk  "chrispalmer"
-        address 192.168.1.**ip**
-        netmask 255.255.255.0
-        gateway 192.168.1.1
-	dns-nameservers 192.168.1.1

 ==== Temperature Sensors on 1wire ======

-[ Is this deprecated by newer version of raspbian? ]
+[ Is this deprecated by newer version of raspbian?
+I think you just need to enable 1wire & maybe spi in raspi-config]

 sudo mkdir /mnt/1wire
 sudo apt-get install owserver owfs